sanjaykdragon/password_storage/README.md

 ### setup
 step 1. modify test.php to your needs (change mysql server username, password, and dbname (and host if necessary).

+step 2. import sql setup file to your database.

-step 2. setup local C# client (point to http://yoursite.com/)
+step 3. setup local C# client (point to http://yoursite.com/)

-step 3. done, DO NOT LOSE ENCRYPTION KEY, IT IS UNRECOVERABLE!
+step 4. done, DO NOT LOSE ENCRYPTION KEY, IT IS UNRECOVERABLE!

 ### how it works
 All encryption / decryption is done client side, which prevents MITM hacks and database leaks.